Questions and answers about charging stations for electric cars in Zoetermeer

 How is the electricity I use settled at a public charging station installed by the municipality of Zoetermeer?

-With standard charging, a charging point has a capacity of up to 22 kilowatts (kW).
-Charging to maximum battery capacity takes several hours.
+An ordinary charging station has a capacity of up to 22 kilowatts (kW).
+Charging the battery to full takes several hours.

 Can I purchase an electric charging station at my own expense and install it myself in a public space (e.g. parking lot) in front of my home?

-No, if you have purchased an electric charging station at your own expense, it is NOT permitted to place it in public space.
-You can place this electric charging station on your own property and also charge on your own property.
-It is not permitted to charge with a cable over public space.
+No, you may not.
+If you purchased a charging station yourself, you may not place it in the public space.
+You may, however, place the charging station entirely on your own property and charge it on your own property.

 Where in the municipality of Zoetermeer are there public electric charging stations?